Game meat makes you sick

-The broad term "game meat" encompasses the meat of wild animal species (e.g., deer, chamois, roe deer, ibex, wild boar, marmots, brown hares, snow hares, wild rabbits, wild birds, etc.).
+The broad term game meat encompasses the flesh of wild-living animal species (e.g. deer, chamois, roe deer, ibex, wild boar, marmots, brown hares, mountain hares, wild rabbits, wild birds, etc.).

-For years, authorities have recommended that children, pregnant women, and women trying to conceive avoid consuming meat from game killed with lead ammunition.
-Game meat is also contaminated with residues of pesticides, herbicides, manure, antibiotics, etc., from the animals' feed.
+Authorities have for years recommended that children, pregnant women and women wishing to become pregnant refrain from consuming meat from game killed with lead ammunition.
+Game meat is also contaminated with residues of pesticides, herbicides, liquid manure, antibiotics, etc. from feed sourced from the fields.

-Touching a dead animal disgusts most people.
-Eating it, however, is a pleasure for hunters.
+Touching a dead animal disgusts normal people.
+Hunters find eating one a pleasure.

-Wild boar, roe deer, and red deer, along with offal from farm animals and seafood, are among the foods with the highest lead levels.
-The primary cause is the lead ammunition .
-This heavy metal is toxic and accumulates in the body.
-Based on new data, the German Federal Institute for Risk Assessment ( BfR ) has reassessed the additional health risks associated with consuming game shot with lead ammunition.
-The result: Game meat can be heavily contaminated with lead ammunition residue.
-Since lead intake from other foods is already relatively high, regular consumption of game meat shot with lead ammunition is sufficient to endanger consumer health.
-"There is an increased risk for consumer groups who eat game weekly, especially in hunters' households," says BfR President Professor Dr. Dr. Andreas Hensel.
-"Unborn children and children up to seven years of age are particularly at risk, as even low lead intake can lead to health problems in these individuals."
-Therefore, young children, pregnant women, and women planning to become pregnant should avoid eating game shot with lead ammunition whenever possible.
+Wild boar, roe deer and red deer, along with offal from livestock and seafood, are among the foods most heavily contaminated with lead.
+The primary cause is the lead ammunition commonly used in hunting.lead ammunition.
+The heavy metal is toxic and accumulates in the body.
+The Federal Institute for Risk Assessment (BfR) has, on the basis of new data, reassessed the additional health risk posed by consuming game shot with lead ammunition.
+The result: game meat can be heavily contaminated with lead-containing ammunition residues.
+Since lead intake through other foods is already relatively high, regular consumption of game meat shot with lead ammunition is sufficient to endanger the health of consumers.
+“An elevated risk exists among consumer groups who eat game weekly, particularly in hunters’ households,” says BfR-President Professor Dr. Dr. Andreas Hensel.
+“Particularly at risk are the unborn and children up to the age of seven, in whom even a small intake of lead can lead to health damage.”
+For this reason, young children, pregnant women and women wishing to become pregnant should avoid eating game killed with lead ammunition as far as possible.

-Studies from Switzerland show that game enthusiasts, such as hobby hunters and their families, consume up to 90 portions of game meat per year in these households.
-The Federal Office for Food Safety considers the situation of hunters and families who eat game meat once or several times a week to be concerning.
+Studies from Switzerland show that in households of wildlife enthusiasts such as hobby hunters and their families, up to 90 portions of game meat are consumed per year.
+The Federal Food Safety Office classifies the situation of hunters and families who eat game meat once or more per week as concerning.

-The lead shot and lead-containing hunting bullets most commonly used in hunting leave lead fragments in the game meat.
-The bullets deform or disintegrate upon impact, releasing lead particles and tiny lead splinters that penetrate deep into the meat.
-They are barely visible there.
+Lead shot and lead-containing hunting ammunition, which are most commonly used in hunting, leave lead fragments in game meat.
+The projectiles deform or fragment upon impact, with lead particles and the finest lead splinters breaking off and penetrating deep into the flesh, where they are barely detectable.

-High lead contamination of game meat from the ammunition used should therefore be strictly avoided.
-Generously removing the meat around the bullet wound is not always sufficient to prevent high levels of lead contamination.
+High lead contamination of game meat caused by the ammunition used should therefore be avoided at all costs.
+Generously removing the flesh around the bullet channel is not always sufficient as a measure to prevent high lead contamination.

 Elevated lead concentrations in the human body can damage blood formation, internal organs, and the central nervous system.
-Lead also accumulates in bones over the long term.
-In adults, the kidneys are most sensitive to chronic lead exposure, while in children up to seven years old, the nervous system is most affected.
-Infants and toddlers are particularly vulnerable.
-Elevated lead levels can lead to irreversible nerve damage, impaired brain function, and reduced intelligence in this age group.
+Lead also accumulates in the bones over the long term.
+In cases of chronic lead exposure, the kidneys are the most sensitive organs in adults, while in children up to seven years of age, the nervous system is most affected.
+Infants and young children are particularly at risk.
+Elevated lead levels can cause irreversible nerve damage, impairment of brain function, and reduced intelligence in this group.
 The same applies to fetuses.
-The development of the nervous system is a particularly sensitive phase in the unborn child's development.
-This can be affected even by a single intake of foods with high lead levels.
-Therefore, women planning a pregnancy should consume as little lead as possible.
-During pregnancy, the fetus may be exposed not only to the amount of lead that the expectant mother ingests, primarily through food.
-The increased bone turnover during pregnancy, combined with insufficient calcium intake, leads to the release of stored lead, thus posing an additional burden for both the fetus and the mother.
+A particularly sensitive phase in the development of the unborn child is the formation of the nervous system, which can be impaired even by a single consumption of food with high lead content.
+For this reason, women who wish to become pregnant should ingest as little lead as possible.
+During pregnancy, the fetus may be exposed not only to the amount of lead that an expectant mother absorbs primarily through food.
+The increased bone turnover during pregnancy, in cases of insufficient calcium intake, causes stored lead to be released, posing an additional burden for both the fetus and the woman.

 Meat always contains a high proportion of toxins and makes people extremely susceptible to disease.
-For example, the number of various cancers rises significantly in countries with excessive meat consumption.
-Breast cancer, the most common cancer in women, prostate cancer in men, and colon cancer have become veritable epidemics, resulting in exploding healthcare costs for the general public.
+The number of various cancers, for example, rises significantly in countries with excessive meat consumption.
+Breast cancer, the most common cancer in women, prostate cancer in men, and colorectal cancer have meanwhile become a veritable epidemic, with exploding healthcare costs for the general public.
 The assumption that humans are omnivores is false.
-Our bodies do not need meat – too much of it actually makes us sick.
+Our bodies do not need meat – too much of it actually makes us ill.

-There is one population group that lives longer and develops fewer diseases than others: the indigenous people of the Amazon.
-Even today, they eat much like our ancestors did thousands of years ago.
-They mainly consumed vegetables, mushrooms, nuts, and low-sugar fruits.
-Meat was never a staple of their diet.
+There is a population group that lives longer and develops fewer diseases than others: the indigenous peoples of the Amazon region.
+To this day, they eat as naturally as our ancestors did thousands of years ago.
+They subsisted primarily on vegetables, mushrooms, nuts, and low-sugar fruits.
+Meat was never a fundamental component of our diet.

 Every year, Swiss hunters harvest meat worth around 20 million francs.